sreyas-b-anand/todo-mern/README.md

 # Tasker

-This is the simple Todo application built using React , Express JS , MongoDb , and Node JS.
+This is a simple Todo application built using React , Express JS , MongoDb , and Node JS.

 ## Features